 The Arctic region represents the complex interdependence of communities and changing climatic and ecosystem conditions.
-The immense and diverse impacts to cultural traditions, livelihoods and community resilience, local and national economies, and ecosystem services require a host of holistic, systematic, and rapid solutions coordinated with partners from international to local levels.
+The immense impacts to livelihoods and communities, local and national economies, ecosystem services and Indigenous Peoples traditions require a host of holistic, systematic, and rapid solutions coordinated with partners from international to local levels.
 An expansion of NOAA's scientific capabilities can and should be deployed to increase understanding of climatic trends at regional, national, and global scales; predict Arctic ecosystem responses to these trends; and offer technical expertise for necessary decisions, policy options, and management strategies.
-This will further NOAA's service capabilities, directly influencing stewardship, management, and conservation decisions for Arctic ecosystems, mitigation and adaptation strategies for environmental change, and support for resilient and equitable Alaska and Arctic communities.
+This will further NOAA's service capabilities, directly influencing stewardship, management, and conservation decisions for Arctic ecosystems, mitigation and adaptation strategies for environmental change, and support for resilient Alaska and Arctic communities.